 - Full oil-fired CH

-This single-storey cottage is exceptionally high quality, with plenty of private parking, a terrace and extensive gardens.
+This single-storey cottage is exceptional high quality, with plenty of private parking, a terrace and extensive gardens.

 The sitting/dining-room has French windows out onto a lovely terrace for al fresco dining.